IIIEII/ServerConfigurations/README.md

  * Attach server configuration to your projects and use all parameters in build configurations
  * Change server configurations in your projects to use another parameters without any reconfiguration
  * Server configurations are inherited from parent projects to all child projects
+ * Attach different server configurations in your project to different branches

 Configure template
 -------------------------